james0032/Terminus/README.md

   ### Output *.sort.end.cov fields:
   - **First column**: Nucleotide coordinate on the input fasta file.
   - **Second column**: 3' Read Edge Frequency (3'REF) at given coordinate.

+### Appendix
+A sequence selection bias was revealed from the transposome-based library prep kit, _Nextera_, in _Illumina_ sequencing during the development of the method.
+The bias misrepresents the read edge frequency, which may give rise to negative result in Terminus.
+The analytical result described the finding is going to be published with the manuscript under preparation.